isabellevaldes/isabellevaldes.github.io/_pages/about.md

   - /about.html
 ---

 I am an undergraduate senior at the University of California, Berkeley.
-I study Political Science (Comparative Politics), Spanish Language and Literature, and Data Scienced.
+I study Political Science (Comparative Politics), Spanish Language and Literature, and Data Science.

 **Research Interests**